NikolaBo/Wormhole/experiments/scriptlivemigration/README.md

+## Shell Live Migrations
-Shell scripts that migrate a container across mariner vms using Docker's checkpoint/restore functionality (which is based on CRIU).
+Shell scripts that migrate a container across Mariner Linux VMs using Docker's checkpoint/restore functionality (which is based on CRIU).